| | How to set up an employee and company-paid insurance benefit? |

 - Select the appropriate option for the question: Are the company expenses for this plan tracked per paycheck?

-- No - (This is most common) Select this option if you do not wish to track the company portion of the benefit
+- No - (This is most common) Select this option if you don't wish to track the company portion of the benefit

 - Yes - Entries are for reporting only: Select this option if you wish to report the amount only on the employees' W-2